joearton/paperlens-mini/build_scripts/linux/README.md

-# 🐧 Linux Build Guide - PaperLens Mini
+# 🐧 Linux Build Guide - Sintesa

-This guide will help you build a standalone Linux executable for PaperLens Mini.
+This guide will help you build a standalone Linux executable for Sintesa.

 ## 📋 Prerequisites